homeyer/innovatecu-nodejs/README.md

 3. the function registered as the callback was called
 4. you sent hello world to the browser
 5. node is passive, waiting for the next event to trigger

+### Example 4: async vs sync

+the-not-so-good-way.js: shows how synchronous programming isn't the node way. ties up the event loop, you shouldn't do blocking actions when possible.

+the-node-way.js: let I/O operations happen asynchronously.

+### Example 5: using npm for dependencies (or, how to download cats)

+npm is node's package manager.

+the package.json file represents what dependencies your node app has.

+to create package.json, run `npm init`, follow the prompts.

+install dependencies by running `npm install <name> --save`.
+The `--save` modifier adds it to package.json.
+Use `--save-dev` if it's only for dev environments (like test dependencies).